MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-IPBlockListProvider.md

 ```

 ### -BitmaskMatch
-!!!
-Exchange Server 2010

-The BitmaskMatch parameter specifies the IP address status code bit mask.
-When you configure an IP address for the BitmaskMatch parameter, the Connection Filter agent acts only on messages that match the same IP address status code returned by the IP Block list provider service.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The BitmaskMatch parameter specifies the bit mask status code that's returned by the block list provider.
 Use this parameter if the block list provider returns bitmask responses.
 Valid input for this parameter is a single IP address in the format 127.0.0.1.

 ```yaml
 Type: IPAddress